Kong/docs.konghq.com/app/konnect/updates.md

 :{{site.konnect_saas}} dev portal supports integration with Okta for end-to-end client management.
 This feature is released as a private beta.
 This feature allows dev portal developers to automatically create applications in Okta and receive credentials to access services proxied through Kong Gateway.

 **Service version lifecycle**
-: You can identify the life stage of your APIs and notify dev portal developers if a particular API will be deprecated soon.
+: You can identify the [lifecycle stage](https://docs.konghq.com/konnect/servicehub/service-versions/#manage-the-service-version-lifecycle) of your APIs and notify dev portal developers if a particular API will be deprecated soon.

 ### 2022.09.09